-The sun is shining and the summer is finally here!
+The sun is shining and British Columbians are eager to get out on summer adventures.
 However, if a celebratory mood feels difficult to muster due to high gas prices and inflation, don’t worry, BCAA has got you covered.
 Below are some tips to enjoy the sunshine without breaking the bank, whether it’s a week-long vacation, a weekend road trip, or a day out.

 Here are a few ideas for summer fun that are easy on the wallet:

 Make the most of your BCAA Member discount

 With a BCAA Membership, you can find savings everywhere you go.
 Here’s a few great ways of getting a discount while you’re exploring our beautiful province.

 A place to stay: As a BCAA Member, you can get savings at hotels right across BC including Best Western, Hyatt and Marriot.
 Check out all of our hotel partners and save up to 15% on your stay.

 Fly away: If you’re considering leaving your wheels behind, one easy way to travel is with Pacific Coastal Airlines.
 Your BCAA Membership card can get 10% off base airfare on flights to 17 destinations around the province.